An Engorgio Prompt Makes Large Language Model Babble on: Evaluation

 \subsection{Ablation Study}

-\textbf{Impact of loss design.} We explore the efficacy of the two loss terms.
-Initially, we assess the performance when optimizing only with the \eos escape loss (noted as ``ESC'' in Table \ref{tab:ablation study}).
+\textbf{Impact of loss design.} Initially, we assess the performance when optimizing only with the \eos escape loss (noted as ``ESC'' in Table \ref{tab:ablation study}).
 A comparison with normal input and special input from Table \ref{tab:main-results} reveals that even utilizing only the \eos escape loss consistently results in longer outputs.
 We also observe that combining the self-mentor loss, identified as ``ESC+Self-mentor'' in Table \ref{tab:ablation study}, further increases the Avg-len with almost no extra cost.
-More experiments in Appendix~\ref{appx:loss-coefficient} show that the performance of Engorgio is not strictly dependent on the choice of $\lambda$.
+More experiments in Appendix~\ref{appx:loss-coefficient} show that Engorgio is not strongly dependent on the choice of $\lambda$.

 \textbf{Impact of Engorgio prompt length.} We explore the attack results under different prompt lengths $t$.
 The basic intuition is that a longer Engorgio prompt can contain more malicious information to induce the LLMs' outputs to be longer.
 The results are given in Table \ref{tab:ablation study} with three different prompt lengths (i.e., 32, 64, and 128).
 For base models like OPT-125M and LLaMA-7B, even the smallest prompt length of 32 can induce them to output max-length sequences.
 For SFT models, as the prompt length increases, Avg-len and Avg-rate increase in most cases.
 In summary, although a longer prompt improves the attack performance, it is not a prerequisite for ensuring effectiveness.